 - Scheduling so automation runs during your normal active hours

-- Daily limits you can control, not just the tool's defaults
+- Daily limits you control, not just the tool's defaults

 - The ability to exclude specific listings from automation